loftwah/article-api/README.md

 6. [Optional] Tell us what else you would have added to the code if you had more time

 I would have built it as a `GraphQL API` like I said I would, but I already chose to use a programming language that I've never really used before and thought that was enough of an extra challenge, given it was a simple application.
 I also would attach it to a database rather than just storing things in memory.
+I also would have included a proper directory structure and seperated the code into different files.

 **Note:** We prefer that you send us a link to a (public) repository.
 If you send an attachment via a zip file with your source code, please be aware that your email may get blocked.
 You will receive a confirmation email for your submission.